 Note: LogicMonitor also offers monitoring for the Microsoft Exchange server.
 See Microsoft Exchange Monitoring for more information.

 Note: If you do not have access to Cloud Integrations, you can manually add your Microsoft Office 365 host into monitoring by creating a new resource with “outlook.office.com” as the IP address or DNS name.
 Be sure to assign a Windows-based Collector or Collector group to the resource.
 For more information on manually adding resources into monitoring, see Adding Devices.

 LogicMonitor must provide the appropriate credentials in order to successfully access Office 365.
-These credentials must belong to an Office 365 user account with global admin access (the account does not require any licenses).
+These credentials must belong to an Office 365 user account with the “Global reader” role assigned (the account does not require any licenses).
 The following roles are required: